Prescriber cost centre codes

 |REF: Drug Tariff Part II, Clause 6|

-On 1st April 2013, a new requirement was brought in to ensure prescriptions contain a prescriber code.
+On 1st April 2013, a new requirement was brought in to ensure prescriptions contain a prescriber cost centre code.
 During pricing, the Pricing Authority use this code to identify the cost centre in order to recharge the costs to the appropriate area and to provide data on prescribing information.

 Part II clause 6 of the Drug Tariff provides information relating to the identification of the prescriber.